Crown Family High School

 Crown Family High School/Tichon Shalom Program

 Crown Family High School/Tichon Shalom program, leading to a Graduation/Kabbalat Torah ceremony at the end of 12th grade, is open to students in grades 9 through 12, whose parents are Temple members.
-We meet on Wednesday evenings and our faculty consists of the Rabbis, Cantor, Youth Advisor and Madrichim Coordinator.
+We meet on Wednesday evenings and our faculty consists of the Rabbis, Cantor, Youth Advisor & Curriculum Coordinator and the Director of Lifelong Learning.
 The evening begins with dinner discussion and social time, followed by Ma’ariv (Evening Worship), and a class session.

 The goals of the program are: